shotgunsoftware/shotgun-docker-example/README.md

-# Shotgun Docker Example
+# ShotGrid Docker Example

-This repository contains an example configuration of Shotgun as a [docker](https://www.docker.com) container with [docker-compose](https://www.docker.com) orchestration.
+This repository contains an example configuration of ShotGrid as a [docker](https://www.docker.com) container with [docker-compose](https://www.docker.com) orchestration.

 ## Getting started